 The green stained glass windows you will see here inspired Breaking Bad’s theme colors for various scenes.

 313 Gold Avenue Southwest Albuquerque, NM 87102

-The main location where Jesse and Walt sold meth in Season 2.
+The primary location where Jesse and Walt sold meth is in Season 2.

 Albuquerque’s Civic Plaza